Basic Instinct: Home media

-In 2021, StudioCanal released a restored 4K Ultra HD 'collector's edition' of the film on Blu-ray, DVD, and digital download in the UK (June 14), Australia (July 7), and New Zealand (July 14).
-The restoration was supervised by the director and completed in 2019–2020, using the original 35MM negative.
-Additionally, a new documentary titled "Basic Instinct, Sex, Death & Stone" was added as a special feature.
+In 2021, StudioCanal released a restored 4K Ultra HD collector's edition of the film on Blu-ray, DVD, and digital download in the UK (June 14), Australia (July 7), and New Zealand (July 14).
+The restoration was supervised by the director and completed in 2019–2020, using the original 35 mm negative.
+Additionally, a new documentary titled Basic Instinct, Sex, Death & Stone was added as a special feature.

 Reception

 Box office

 Basic Instinct opened in theaters in the United States and Canada on March 20, 1992, and became one of the highest-grossing films of that year.
 It debuted at number one at the US box office, grossing $15 million in its opening weekend.
 After briefly dropping down the charts, it returned to number one in its fifth week, where it remained for four weeks.
 In total, the film grossed $117.7 million in the United States and Canada.
 Internationally, it grossed $352,927,224, making it the fourth-highest-grossing film released in 1992 worldwide.
 In Italy, it had a record opening of $5.44 million and remained number one for four weeks, ultimately grossing $20 million and becoming the highest-grossing film for the year.
 It was the highest-grossing film in Spain of all time, with a gross of $21.6 million, and in the United Kingdom, it was number one for three weeks and the highest-grossing film for the year with a gross of £15.5 million.
 It was also number one for the year in France ($27 million), Germany (4.5 million admissions), South Africa ($3 million), Iceland, and Ireland.
 In Australia, it was number one for three weeks and the second-highest-grossing film for the year, grossing A$13.1 million.